Skip to main content

 Pampushky (Sweet)

-Sweet version of pampushky - fried doughnuts filled with jam or dusted with powdered sugar.
-Popular street food dessert.
+The sweet take on pampushky: fried doughnuts filled with jam or dusted with powdered sugar.
+A common street dessert.

 vegetarianContains: GlutenContains: EggsContains: Dairy